 Your body will start changing within a few weeks of consistent work.
-Robert Newton, director of the Exercise Medicine Research Institute at Edith Cowan University, explains that your nervous system becomes better at contracting your muscles within a few weeks.
+Robert Newton, director of the Exercise Medicine Research Institute, has found that your nervous system becomes better at contracting your muscles within a few weeks.
 It will take a few months, however, before you see gains in muscle tone.
 You should also plan a few months to train for a short race or athletic competition.

 Here are a few factors that will affect your results and the length of your personal training commitment:

 Long-term Fitness Goals